A break from the series I've been doing, a reflection on my recent move:

 How many markers have I thrown at a sleeping staff member?

-How many times have I confessed my sin to groups of men in that room?
+How many times have I confessed my sin to groups of men in

-How many times have I received, or given, grace while in that specific seat?
+How many times have I received, or given, grace while in

 How many songs have we listened to?